A Cluster Ranking Model for Full Anaphora Resolution: System architecture

 \subsection{Mention Representation}

-In this work, we use a mention representation based on those in \cite{lee2018higher,kantor2019bertee}.
-Our system represents a candidate span with the outputs of a bi-directional LSTM.
-The sentences of a document are encoded from both directions to obtain a representation for each token in the sentence.
-The bi-directional LSTM takes as input the concatenated embeddings ($(x_t)_{t=1}^{T}$) of both word and character levels.
+We use a mention representation based on those in \cite{lee2018higher,kantor2019bertee}.
+Our system represents a candidate span with the outputs of a BiLSTM, encoding the sentences in a document from both directions to obtain a representation for each token in the sentence.
+The BiLSTM takes as input the concatenated embeddings ($(x_t)_{t=1}^{T}$) of both word and character levels.
 For word embeddings, GloVe \cite{pennington2014glove} and BERT \cite{devlin2019bert} embeddings are used.
-Character embeddings are learned from a convolution neural networks (CNN) during training.
+Character embeddings are learned by a convolution neural networks (CNN) during training.
 The tokens are represented by concatenated outputs from the forward and the backward LSTMs.
 The token representations $(x^{*}_t)_{t=1}^{T}$ are used together with head representations ($h^*_i$) to represent candidate spans ($N^*_i$).
 The $h^*_i$ of a span is obtained by applying an attention over its token representations ($\{x^{*}_{s_i}, ..., x^{*}_{e_i}\}$), where $s_i$ and $e_i$ are the indices of the start and the end of the span respectively.
 Formally, we compute $h^*_i$, $N^*_i$ as follows:

 where $\phi(t), \phi(i)$ are the cluster position and span width feature embeddings respectively.

 To make the task computationally tractable, our model only considers the spans up to a maximum length of $l$, i.e. $e_i - s_i < l, \ (s_i,e_i) \in N$.
 Further pruning is applied before feeding the candidate mentions to the coreference resolver.
 The top ranked $\lambda T$ spans are selected from $lT$ candidate spans ($\lambda < l$) by a scoring function $s_m$. where: